 Applicants to the M.D./Ph.D. program are screened by the Steering Committee for the M.D./Ph.D. program.

 Students begin their program by completing the first and second years of their M.D. studies.
-By winter their second year of medicine studies, students will select a Ph.D. mentor from SLU’s Center for Health Outcomes Research.
+By the winter of their second year of medicine studies, students will select a Ph.D. mentor from SLU’s Center for Health Outcomes Research.

 Completion of all Ph.D. candidacy requirements and oral defense of the doctoral dissertation are followed by a transitional clerkship that facilitates re-entry into the third and fourth year of M.D. studies.